Millard Fillmore: Legacy and historical view

-Fillmore is ranked by historians and political scientists as one of the worst presidents of the United States.
-Fillmore's handling of major political issues, such as slavery, has led many historians to describe him as weak and inept.
+Fillmore is ranked by historians and political scientists as one of the worst U.S. presidents.
+His handling of major political issues, such as slavery, has led many historians to describe him as weak and inept.
 According to biographer Scarry: "No president of the United States ... has suffered as much ridicule as Millard Fillmore."
-He ascribed much of the abuse to a tendency to denigrate the presidents who served in the years just prior to the Civil War as lacking in leadership.
-For example, President Harry S. Truman later "characterized Fillmore as a weak, trivial thumb-twaddler who would do nothing to offend anyone" and as responsible in part for the war.
+Scarry ascribes much of the abuse to a tendency to denigrate the presidents who served just before the Civil War as lacking in leadership.
+For example, President Harry S. Truman later "characterized Fillmore as a weak, trivial thumb-twaddler who would do nothing to offend anyone" and as partially responsible for the war.

 Fillmore's name has become a byword in popular culture for easily forgotten and inconsequential presidents.
-Anna Prior, writing in The Wall Street Journal in 2010, said that Fillmore's very name connotes mediocrity.
-Another Fillmore biographer, Finkelman, commented, "on the central issues of the age his vision was myopic and his legacy is worse ... in the end, Fillmore was always on the wrong side of the great moral and political issues."
-Rayback, however, applauded "the warmth and wisdom with which he had defended the Union".
-Smith, on the other hand, found Fillmore "a conscientious president" who honored his oath of office by enforcing the Fugitive Slave Act rather than govern based on his personal preferences.
-Steven G. Calabresi and Christopher S. Yoo, in their study of presidential power, deemed Fillmore "a faithful executor of the laws of the United States – for good and for ill".
-However, according to Smith, the enforcement of the Act has given Fillmore an undeserved pro-southern reputation.
+In 2010, Anna Prior wrote in The Wall Street Journal that Fillmore's very name connotes mediocrity.
+Finkelman, another Fillmore biographer, comments, "on the central issues of the age his vision was myopic and his legacy is worse ... in the end, Fillmore was always on the wrong side of the great moral and political issues."
+But Rayback applauds "the warmth and wisdom with which he had defended the Union", and Smith finds Fillmore "a conscientious president" who honored his oath of office by enforcing the 1850 Fugitive Slave Act rather than govern based on his personal preferences.
+Steven G. Calabresi and Christopher S. Yoo, in their study of presidential power, deem Fillmore "a faithful executor of the laws of the United States – for good and for ill".
+But according to Smith, the enforcement of the Act has given Fillmore an undeserved pro-southern reputation.
 Fillmore's place in history has also suffered because "even those who give him high marks for his support of the compromise have done so almost grudgingly, probably because of his Know-Nothing candidacy in 1856."
-Smith argued that Fillmore's association with the Know Nothings looks far worse in retrospect than at the time and that the former president was not motivated by nativism in his candidacy, contradicted by the letter Fillmore provided for publication that stoked fear about immigrant influence in elections.
+Smith argues that Fillmore's association with the Know Nothings looks far worse in retrospect and that Fillmore was not motivated by nativism, despite his 1855 letter that stoked fear about immigrant influence in elections.